LISTEN TO MY LATEST PODCAST EPISODE

 Color bleeding

 Ever washed your colored clothes together and they all ended up red?
-This fabric defect is one of the most common headaches fashion designers and customers encounter.
+This fabric defect is one of the most common headaches for fashion designers and customers.

 Common causes of color bleeding: use of low-quality dyes, incorrect dyeing processes, fabric used does not absorb color well